Profitbase/Episode-Docs/articles/flow/actions/profitbase-invision/calculation-flow/auto-transactions/auto-transaction-filter-by-context.md

 # AutoTransaction.FilterByContext

-Returns the Auto Transactions having keys matching the key of the data source input row currently used as context.
+Returns the Auto Transactions having keys matching the key(s) of the data source input row currently used as context.

 ## Parameters